 Bread pans that are made out of certain types of materials are known to heat up faster.
 For instance, a dark aluminum bread pan is going to heat up faster than many other types of pans.

-The bread pan material is going to play a role in how long the bread takes to bake.
+The pan material is going to play a role in how long the bread takes to bake.
 Many experts say that the simplest way to keep burning issues to a minimum is to use silicone-based baking molds.

-Some bread pans might require you to check on the bread more often.
+Some pans might require you to check on the bread more often.
 Once you get the process down, you might dial in the perfect amount of time that it takes to bake banana bread in the pan that you own.